ethandmd/mcmesh/README.md

 # mcmesh
 Use netlink and a monitor-mode capable wifi chipset to scan nearby wifi traffic.
-Intended for use on a raspberry pi.
+Built on raspberry pi with an Alfa wireless chipset (RTL88xxau).
+Should work with any monitor mode capable chipset (like my laptop's intel one) that supports ```mac80211```, ```nl80211```.

 #### Compile with: (While I redo Makefile)
 ```